 Otherwise, all the property went to Queen Natalia.
 In her testament, she bequeathed everything to the endowments of the Obrenović family and the University of Belgrade.
 Later Queen Natalia became a nun in the Catholic Church.
 She died in 1941 in poverty and was buried at a cemetery near Paris.

-After these events, the Karadjordjević dynasty with King Peter I came to the Serbian throne again.
+After all these events, the Karadjordjević dynasty with King Peter I came to the Serbian throne again.

 Well, it is time to say something about the owner of the house where the museum is today.

-Jevrem Grujic (1826 – 1895) was a minister several times, a judge of the Grand Court and a diplomatic representative of Serbia in Istanbul, London, Paris, and Brussels.
-He belonged to the first generation of Sorbonne state scholarship recipients.
+Jevrem Grujić (1826 – 1895) was a minister several times.
+Also, he was a judge of the Grand Court and a diplomatic representative of Serbia in Istanbul, London, Paris, and Brussels.
+Jevrem Grujić belonged to the first generation of Sorbonne state scholarship recipients.
 Thanks to him, the First Law on the National Assembly of 1858 was passed.
 He actively participated in the decisive political events of Serbia and often came into conflict with the ruling regime.

 He met his wife Jelena (1840 – 1897) at a court ball.
 Jelena was the adopted daughter of Theodore Herbez, the Minister of Finance and Jelenka Herbez.
 On one of the estates Jelena’s mother received from Prince Miloš as a wedding gift, in 1886 Jevrem erected a house for his family, i.e. today’s home of Jevrem Grujić.